geonetwork/core-doc-sources/eng/developer/source/mef/index.rst

 Introduction
 ------------

-The metadata exchange format (MEF in short) is a special designed file format whose purpose is to allow metadata exchange between different platforms.
-A metadata exported into this format can be imported by any platform which is able to understand it.
-This format has been developed with GeoNetwork in mind so the information it contains is mainly related to it.
-Nevertheless, it can be used as an interoperability format between any platform.
+The metadata exchange format (MEF in short) is a specially designed file format for the purpose of metadata exchange between different platforms.
+A metadata exported as a MEF can be imported by any platform which is able to understand MEF.
+This format has been developed with GeoNetwork in mind so the information it contains is mainly related to GeoNetwork.
+Nevertheless, it can be used as an interoperability format between different platforms.

-This format has been designed with these needs in mind:
+This format has been designed with the following needs in mind:

 #.
 Export a metadata record for backup purposes